mbeckh/msvc-common/README.md

 both automatically.

 ### Build Framework (This Project)
-This folder `msvc-common` contains common configuration files and readily available projects form common third party libraries.
+This folder `msvc-common/` contains common configuration files and readily available projects form common third party libraries.
 In fact, it is this project mapped as a submodule.

 -   `BuildConfiguration.props`: Included in the project file a a property sheet.
 A file with the same name in